pic-protocol/pic-spec/draft/0.1/pic-spec.md

 #### B.7.2 External Contributors

-External contributors (i.e., contributors not acting on behalf of Nitro Agility S.r.l.) contribute on an “as-is” basis.
+External contributors (i.e., contributors not acting on behalf of Nitro Agility S.r.l.) contribute on an "as-is" basis.

 External contributors: